karmaniverous/stan/.stan/system/stan.todo.md

   - Better rejects UX: on failure, surface the new `<stanPath>/patch/rejects/...` root path explicitly and offer a one‑liner to open it.

 - Docs & guidance:
-  - FEEDBACK envelope “causes” mapping table in docs (path/strip/EOL/context) with suggested assistant remedies.
+  - FEEDBACK envelope “causes” mapping table in docs (path/strip/EOL/context) with
-  - Quick “what to attach” heuristics in CLI output when archives are missing.